 Tapit is from a noted stallion-producing family that also includes Relaunch, a brother to Tapit’s third dam.
 Tapit not only has a stakes winner out of a Relaunch mare but also from mares by Relaunch-line stallions Bertrando and Honour and Glory, which suggests daughters of Tiznow.

-Tapit has a Grade 1-placed stakes winner out of a mare by Cherokee Run, a son of the Blushing Groom horse Runaway Groom, as well as graded stakes winners out of mares by other Blushing Groom-line stallions Orientate, Rahy, and Shy Tom.
+Tapizar has Grade 3 winner Solidify out of a mare by Cherokee Run, a son of the Blushing Groom horse Runaway Groom, as well as graded stakes winners out of mares by other Blushing Groom-line stallions Orientate, Rahy, and Shy Tom.
 Out of Caro-line mares he has stakes winners from daughters of Cozzene, In Excess, and Indian Charlie.
 From the Halo line there are Grade 2 winners out of mares by More Than Ready and Sunday Silence.
 Tapit has classic winner Tonalist out of a mare by Pleasant Colony; classic winner Creator out of a mare by a son of Private Account; and a Grade 1 winner out of a mare by Concern, who is by Broad Brush, also sire of Include.
 Tapit’s champion daughter Untapable is out of a mare from the Kris S. branch of Roberto.

 Tap Your Heels